jmaas/splunk-configs-distributed/README.md

-This repository contains several basic configuration files required by recent Splunk versions for EL7 (RHEL/CentOS/etc).
+This repository contains several basic configuration files required by recent Splunk versions.
+Version used for testing is Splunk 7.1.

 I've created this repository to provide a simple baseline as a preparation for the Splunk Certified Architect 1 exam.